Finding our name

 When Cabinet agreed to establish the new Ministry in October 2021, they gave the Minister for Disability Issues, Minister for the Public Service and Minister of Health authority to determine its final name.

 Officials and disabled people who first discussed how to create the name agreed it should include te reo Māori, English and New Zealand Sign Language (NZSL).
 This would make the new Ministry the first government department to have a name with all three languages.

-The Establishment Unit, the Community Steering Group and Governance Group worked closely together to ensure the new Ministry’s name is one the community and the staff of the Ministry will be proud of.
+The Establishment Unit, the Community Steering Group and Governance Group worked closely together to ensure the new Ministry’s name would be distinctive, representative of the communities it services, and one the community and the staff of the Ministry will be proud of.

 The word 'Whaikaha' is closely associated with Maaka Tibble, a Ngāti Porou kaumatua, who has worked in the disability world for decades, including as a founding member of the Māori Disability Leadership Group.

 Maaka Tibble is also blind, and in 2015 he found himself thinking that he was never comfortable with the word disability.
 Te reo Māori words like kāpō (blind), turi (deaf) and hauā (disabled) were also used to describe disabled people and he found all these words focused on deficiencies.
 This challenged him.

 Maaka Tibble talks about being inspired by the words of Nelson Mandela, "how can we turn disability into ability, disharmony to harmony and disadvantage to advantage".
 He also talks about the influence of Sir Mason Durie, who had coined the term 'Whaiora', to mean to have wellbeing.